-When the sauce is served warm it is referred to as "Heiße Kirschen".
-"Heiß" is the German word for "hot".
-So this is literally translated as "hot cherries".
+When the sauce is served warm it is referred to as "Heiße Kirschen" (Hot cherries).

 What cherries to use for compote?